longwatermelon/nightcore-generator/README.md

 # nightcore-generator
 automated free youtube content

-This does not work on windows for me, not sure if i just screwed up my python install or if it's just somehow incompatible
+~~This does not work on windows for me, not sure if i just screwed up my python install or if it's just somehow incompatible~~

+You need ffmpeg for this along with the packages listed in requirements.txt.
+I already had ffmpeg previously installed by accident so I didnt know

 # Usage
 ```